 Say Yay for Mickey Beignets

 The Café Orleans restaurant also has Mickey beignets on its dessert menu.
 They come with vanilla bean crème and fruit coulis for dipping.
 You don’t have to be in the park to enjoy beignets.
-In Downtown Disney, you can score a bag of square beignets to go from Jazz Kitchen Express.
+In Downtown Disney, you can score a bag of piping hot square beignets to go from Jazz Kitchen Express.

 There are a number of tasty treats at the Jolly Holiday, one of our favorite Disneyland quick-service restaurants.
 There you can get a unique treat designed to look just like the Matterhorn Bobsleds ride—a monstrous Matterhorn macaroon.
 This dense coconut replica of the snow-covered mountain is a trip.
 It is dipped in white chocolate snow and is a treat hefty enough to share with a friend (or a yeti).
+It's also proof that snacking doesn't have to break the bank.
+At under $3, it is the least expensive item we have found in the parks!

 Flip for Flavored Popcorn